 If you are only thinking of applying for an unsecured education loan to fund your higher studies, here are a few points which you must remember before beginning the unsecured education loan process.

 - NBFCs charge a processing fee, which is to be paid after a provisional approval of the loan is granted.
 This fee amounts up to 1% of your loan amount, plus GST.
 It may go up to 1.5% to 2% + GST.

 - It is mandatory for the applicant to take loan insurance.
 The loan insurance fee is adjusted in the loan amount.
 It is a one-time payment fee, which is about 1% to 2% of the total loan amount sanctioned.

 - Unlike nationalized banks, NBFCs do not grant a repayment holiday to their applicants.
-They mostly ask applicants to start repaying the loan amount from the beginning of the course.
-NBFC candidates may repay the loan with full simple interest or partial simple interest, with monthly payable amounts ranging anywhere between Rs.
-2000 to Rs.
-25000.
+They mostly ask applicants to start paying the partial or full interest on loan amount from the beginning of the course.

 Why do applicants opt for NBFCs?